 Q: Do I need to wear a cap and gown?
 If so, where can I buy them?

-A: A cap and gown, commonly referred to as "academic regalia," are traditionally worn at all convocations and commencement ceremonies.
-They may be acquired at the University Co-op.
-The Co-op also supplies announcements and other graduation items.
+A: A cap and gown, commonly referred to as "academic regalia," are traditionally worn during Commencement and may be purchased through the University Co-op.
+The Co-op also offers announcements and other graduation items.

 Q: Why was the decision made to hold commencement for the Class of 2020 in September and not earlier in the year?

 A: The Campus Open Status remains at Level Three – Ultralow Density and operations are not expected to change before the end of the spring semester.
 Inviting 2020 graduates and their families, from around the world, back to the campus for a mass gathering is counter to the safety goal of minimizing density on campus.
 As more people become vaccinated in the coming months, the hope is that conditions will allow the university to host a safe celebration for the Class of 2020 in September.